hwm2746/b7_tcr_ladder/README.md

-## CHARMM input scripts for laddered extension simulation and production run in OpenMM for the B7 TCR simulations for the article published in https://elifesciences.org/reviewed-preprints/104280
+## CHARMM and OpenMM input scripts for laddered extension simulations for the B7 T-cell receptor complexed with HLA-A2/Tax

 Authors: Ana C. Chang-Gonzalez & Wonmuk Hwang ( hwm@tamu.edu ). see LICENSE.